lynda365/lynda365.github.io/_posts/2019-03-05-lentil-aubergine-curry.md

 - Add lentils, stir to coat with oil.
 - Add spice mixture, stir to mix thoroughly.
 - Add tomatoes, passata and stock.
 Bring to the boil, then cover and simmer 25 mins.
-- Add aubergines and cauliflower (other vegetables can be substituted if desired).
+- Add aubergines, cauliflower, mushrooms and coconut milk (other vegetables can be substituted if desired).
 Simmer for 20 mins or until everything is tender.

 comments:
 - Serves approx 6.